 BRINGING THE WORLD CLOSER

-Prof. Pavel Sorokin appears on screen during a video-conference between Moscow State Agro-Engineering University and UM's College of Agriculture & Natural Resources.
+Prof. Pavel Sorokin appears on screen during a video-conference between Moscow State Agro-Engineering University and UMD's College of Agriculture & Natural Resources.

 Never Leave the Office